The best hotels in Bandar Seri Begawan

 Also skip anything marketed as 'near the palace' with no further detail.
 Istana Nurul Iman is closed to visitors except during Hari Raya, and properties near the palace are often in residential Jalan Tutong with zero walkable amenities.
 We've seen this mistake hundreds of times.
 Location descriptions in BSB can be very misleading.

-Bandar Seri Begawan's best neighborhoods
+Bandar Seri Begawan's best hotel regions

 BSB splits into four zones worth knowing: the city centre around Jalan Pemancha, the upmarket Gadong commercial strip, the leafy Jalan Tasek Lama corridor, and the sprawling Jerudong coast.
 Start with Jalan Tasek Lama if it's your first visit. you're close to Omar Ali Saifuddien Mosque and you're not stuck in Gadong traffic.